kubesail/kubesail-docs/docs/guides/bare-metal.md

 # Local / Bare Metal clusters

 KubeSail is designed to work with any Kubernetes cluster, including bare metal and development boxes.
+This guide covers setting up a PiBox or Docker for Desktop for running Kubernetes apps locally.

-### PiBox
+## PiBox - Custom Hardware, Shipping Soon

 Designed with simplicity in mind, KubeSail now ships a custom low-cost cluster, pre-installed with Kubernetes and the KubeSail agent.
 The design is based on the Raspberry Pi 4 Compute Module, includes 2 expandable SATA SSD ports, and starts at $150.
 PiBox is ideal for home and small office use, and makes it simple to take advantage of 1-click installable KubeSail templates and backups.